apache/couchdb/share/doc/src/api/ddoc/common.rst

 .. http:put:: /{db}/_design/{ddoc}
+  :synopsis: Creates a new design document or new version of an existing one

   The :method:`PUT` method creates a new named design document, or creates a new revision of the existing design document.